By 37Design |

 Method 3: FTP/SFTP Apps

 For the technically inclined, FTP or SFTP apps like Transmit (iOS), FTPManager, or Termius let you connect directly to your server's file system and upload photos to the wp-content/uploads directory.
-This bypasses WordPress entirely -- the files land on the server, but you then need to register them in the Media Library using a plugin like Add From Server or Media Sync.
+This bypasses WordPress entirely.
+The files land on the server, but you then need to register them in the Media Library using a plugin like Add From Server or Media Sync.

 Method 4: SnapPress (Recommended)